 Rain in the Mountains: Notes from the Himalayas

 Author: Ruskin Bond

 “It is always the same with the mountains.
 Once you have lived with them for any length of time, you belong to them.
 There is no escape.”

-Undoubtedly, this is our all-time favorite quote.
-It keeps echoing in our minds & hearts, every time we’re closer to the Himalayas.
-Although Ruskin Bond is famous as one of the best children’s authors of modern times, we believe that his simple narration of everyday life in the mountains can melt an adult’s heart too, making the person fall in love with life through his words.
+Undoubtedly, this is my all-time favorite quote.
+It keeps echoing in my minds & hearts, every time I’m closer to the Himalayas.
+Although Ruskin Bond is famous as one of the best children’s authors of modern times, I believe that his simple narration of everyday life in the mountains can melt an adult’s heart too, making the person fall in love with life through his words.

 A compilation of prose & poetry, this book portrays the musings of Bond’s natural habitat & the scenes of his daily routine, from the years he spent at the foothills of the Himalayas, in the town of Mussoorie, that creates a vivid imagery of the mountain life.

 Amidst all the chaos, the book would never fail to bring us gently back to the consciousness of being alive in this beautiful world, reawakening our senses to appreciate the tiny bits of happiness, and helps us to admire the greatness of the Himalayan mountains.

 Eat, Pray, Love

 “…to travel is worth any cost or sacrifice.
 I feel about travel the way a happy new mother feels about her impossible, colicky, restless, newborn baby–I just don’t care what it puts me through.”